girishmotwani/envoy-generic-forward-proxy/README.md

 deployment model, where you could use the extensible framework of envoy to add new capabilities or use existing capabilities such as rate-limiting or RBAC.

 This repository includes a simple envoy configuration to get you exactly that.
-It uses the ORIGINAL_DST Cluster type + iptables to get the downstream address.
+The configuration handles both HTTP and HTTPS traffic It uses the ORIGINAL_DST Cluster type + iptables to get the downstream address.
 The envoy configuration in conjunction with an iptables REDIRECT rule enables Envoy to run as a generic web proxy